Kris-glitch/PlanPlate/README.md

 Firebase Auth and Firebase Database: Firebase provides robust authentication and real-time database capabilities, empowering WhispersInk with secure user authentication and efficient data management, while Firebase Crashlytics offers robust crash reporting and analytics.

-Public API Integration:PlanPlate integrates with a public API to fetch detailed recipe information, providing users with a vast collection of recipes.
+Public API Integration: PlanPlate integrates with a public API to fetch detailed recipe information, providing users with a vast collection of recipes.

 Shell Navigation: Using .NET MAUI Shell for navigation, PlanPlate provides a streamlined and structured navigation experience, making it easier for users to explore the app's features.

-XAML for UI Development: XAML is used for designing the user interface, enabling a declarative approach to building the app's visual elements.
+XAML for UI Development: XAML designs the user interface, enabling a declarative approach to building the app's visual elements.
 This ensures a clean and maintainable UI codebase.

 Asynchronous Programming: Utilizing asynchronous programming techniques, such as async/await, ensures that PlanPlate remains responsive and performs efficiently, even when handling network operations and data processing.

 Data Binding: Data binding is extensively used to connect the UI components with the underlying data models, facilitating real-time updates and a dynamic user experience.

 Resource Management: Resource management practices, such as using resource dictionaries for styles and themes, ensure a consistent and customizable user interface throughout the app.

 ![splash](https://github.com/Kris-glitch/PlanPlate/assets/78586563/30202406-4d77-44d7-bb1a-71d61d2704b4)
 ![signup](https://github.com/Kris-glitch/PlanPlate/assets/78586563/833bbdcc-5c7e-4c82-b7c7-d247332f010d)
 ![discover](https://github.com/Kris-glitch/PlanPlate/assets/78586563/b3f08c37-5c5c-45e1-8d3c-3afb285008e7)